Progressive Wage Model: Minimum Wage Laws in Singapore

 What is the Minimum Wage Under the Progressive Wage Model in Singapore?

-However, as they get promoted to refuse collectors, their minimum basic salary rises to $1,698.
-This amount increases to $1,910 if they become supervisors, and further increases to $2,016 if they become truck drivers.
+The minimum wage will increase as employees undergo training and take on roles that require higher-value skills.
+For instance, as cleaners in conservancies get promoted to refuse collectors, their minimum basic salary rises to $2,270 from 1 July 2024 to 30 June 2025.
+This amount increases to $2,455 if they become supervisors, and further increases to $2,620 if they become truck drivers.

 What are Some Other Obligations of Employers Under the Progressive Wage Model?